glotzerlab/p4/doc/source/development.rst

 All code contributed to p4 must follow these rules.

 1. Lines should not exceed 80 characters in length.

-2. Constants, variables, functions, and modules should be named in `snake case`_, while classes should be named in `camel case`_ with the first letter always capitalized.
+2. Constants, variables, functions, and modules should be named in `snake case`_ (``this_is_a_method_name``), while classes should be named in `camel case`_ with the first letter always capitalized (``ThisIsAClassName``).

-3. Every method, class, and function, no matter how small or simple, must have a docstring.
+3. Every method, class, and function, no matter how small, must have a docstring.
 For very simple functions or methods, such as property getters, this docstring may be a single line summary.
-All other docstrings must be follow specific formatting requirements --- see `Documentation`_.
+All other docstrings must be follow specific formatting requirements---see `Documentation`_.

 4. All imports should be placed at the top of the module file.

 .. _snake case: https://en.wikipedia.org/wiki/Snake_case